-By the end of KS1 children will be able to: By the end of Lower KS2 children will be able to: By the end of Upper KS2 children will be able to: PRODUCT FOCUS Cooking and nutrition: healthy sandwiches/wraps for self Cooking and nutrition: healthy snack bars for others in school Cooking and nutrition: plan and cook a healthy meal on a budget for guests Where food comes from - Know that all food comes from plants or animals - Know that all food has to be farmed, grown elsewhere, reared or caught Know that food in the UK, Europe and the wider world is: grown (e.g. tomatoes, wheat and potatoes) reared (e.g. pigs, chickens and cattle) caught (e.g. fish) Know that food ingredients can be fresh, pre-cooked and processed Know that seasons may affect the food available Know how food is processed into ingredients that can be eaten or used in cooking

-By the end of KS1 children will be able to: By the end of Lower KS2 children will be able to: By the end of Upper KS2 children will be able to: Food preparation, cooking and nutrition Work safely and h Name and sort for Eatwell Plate Know that everyor of fruit and vegeta Know how to prephygienically without Use a range of for Spread, cut, peelusing a range of transparent nygienically ods into the five groups in the ne should eat at least five portions ables every day oare simple dishes safely and out using heat sources od ingredients and grate a range of ingredients ools and equipment (knife, peeler, Follow procedures for hygiene and safety, including the use of a heat source where appropriate Know how to prepare and cook a variety of predominantly savoury dishes Use a range of tools and techniques e.g. for peeling, chopping, slicing, grating, mixing, and baking Know that a healthy diet is made up from a variety and balance of different food and drink, as depicted in the Eatwell Plate Combine a range of ingredients to create a healthy dish Use kitchen scales to weigh ingredients appropriately Know that to be active and healthy, food and drink are needed to provide energy for the body Follow procedures for hygiene and safety, including the use of a heat source where appropriate Know how to prepare and cook a variety of predominantly savoury dishes Select and prepare a dish for a particular purpose, taking into account seasonality and healthy eating principles Use a range of tools and techniques e.g. for peeling, chopping, slicing, grating, mixing, and baking Know that a recipe can be adapted by adding or substituting one or more ingredients Know that different food and drinks contain different substances - nutrients, water and fibre - that are needed for health Key Vocabulary EYFS - Safety, hygiene, healthy, senses (smell, taste, see, touch, hear).
-KS1Farmed, grown, caught, reared, food groups. - Fresh, pre-cooked, processed, savoury, utensils, benefit, drawback. - Seasonal, nutrients, hazard, cross-contamination.
+By the end of KS1 children will be able to: By the end of KS1 children will be able to: By the end of Lower KS2 children will be able to: PRODUCT FOCUS Cooking and nutrition: healthy sandwiches/wraps for self Cooking and nutrition: healthy snack bars for others in school Cooking and nutrition: plan and cook a healthy meal on a budget for guests Where food comes from know that all food comes from plants or animals know that all food has to be farmed, grown elsewhere, reared or caught know that food in the UK, Europe and the wider world is: grown (e.g. tomatoes, wheat and potatoes) reared (e.g. pigs, chickens and cattle) caught (e.g. fish) know that food ingredients can be fresh, pre-cooked and processed know that seasons may affect the food available know how food is processed into ingredients that can be eaten or used in cooking Food preparation, cooking and nutrition work safely and hygienically name and sort foods into the five groups in the Eatwell Plate know that everyone should eat at least five portions of fruit and vegetables every day know how to prepare simple dishes safely and hygienically without using heat sources use a range of food ingredients spread, cut, peel and grate a range of ingredients using a range of tools and equipment (knife, peeler, grater) know that food ingredients should be assembled according to their characteristics follow procedures for hygiene and safety, including the use of a heat source where appropriate know how to prepare and cook a variety of predominantly savoury dishes use a range of tools and techniques e.g. for peeling, chopping, slicing, grating, mixing, and baking know that a healthy diet is made up from a variety and balance of different food and drink, as depicted in the Eatwell Plate combine a range of ingredients to create a healthy dish use kitchen scales to weigh ingredients appropriately know that to be active and healthy, food and drink are needed to provide energy for the body follow procedures for hygiene and safety, including the use of a heat source where appropriate know how to prepare and cook a variety of predominantly savoury dishes select and prepare a dish for a particular purpose, taking into account seasonality and healthy eating principles use a range of tools and techniques e.g. for peeling, chopping, slicing, grating, mixing, and baking know that a recipe can be adapted by adding or substituting one or more ingredients know that different food and drinks contain different substances - nutrients, water and fibre - that are needed for health

-KS1 Cycle A Autumn Cycle B Autumn Cycle A Spring Cycle B Spring Cycle A Summer Cycle B Summer GFoL Explorers UK/Kenya Polar Region Seaside Toys Suggested DT link Cooking and nutrition: healthy sandwiches/ wraps for self (Graphic design - focus on books) A whole class moving book for a Y1/2 child Cooking and nutrition: healthy sandwiches/ wraps for self A push or pull wheeled toy
+KS1 Cycle A Aut Cycle B Aut Cycle A Spr Cycle B Spr Cycle A Sum Cycle B Sum GFoL Explorers UK/Kenya Polar Region Seaside Toys Suggested DT link Cooking and nutrition: healthy sandwiches/wraps for self (Graphic design - focus on books) A whole class moving book for a Y1/2 child Cooking and nutrition: healthy sandwiches/wraps for self A push or pull wheeled toy

-LKS2 Cycle A Autumn Cycle B Autumn Cycle A Spring Cycle B Spring Cycle A Summer Cycle B Summer Stone Age Roman Empire Comparisons with Spain Volcanoes Ancient Egypt Ancient Greece Suggested DT link (Textile design) A textile container with a fastener e.g. a pencil case, phone case, iPad case, bag Cooking and nutrition: healthy snack bars for others in school Cooking and nutrition: healthy snack bars for others in school (Graphic design and electrical engineering) A table-top game incorporating an electrical system
+LKS2 Cycle A Aut Cycle B Aut Cycle A Spr Cycle B Spr Cycle A Sum Cycle B Sum Stone Age Roman Empire Comparisons with Spain Volcanoes Ancient Egypt Ancient Greece Suggested DT link (Textile design) A textile container with a fastener e.g. a pencil case, phone case, iPad case, bag Cooking and nutrition: healthy snack bars for others in school Cooking and nutrition: healthy snack bars for others in school (Graphic design and electrical engineering) A table-top game incorporating an electrical system